elementalsecurity/sec-arch/06_design_strategy/arch_overview.md

 - Prefer distributed, stateless, or immutable infrastructure.

 ### 3. **Cybersecurity-Driven Architecture**
-> Make security a first-class design input — not an overlay.
+> Make security a first-class design input and NOT an overlay.

 - Engage security architects early in the system lifecycle.
 - Define architectural security gates, risk thresholds, and exception logic.